erc-dharma/mdt-artefacts/README.md

 # mdt-artefacts
 DHARMA Artefacts metadata

-CSV folder = strong the csv files for artefacts and conglomerate artefacts of the projects downloaded from googleSheets. output = temporary files for each artefact and conglomerate artefacts, to check if necessary.
+CSV folder = stores the csv files for artefacts and conglomerate artefacts of the projects downloaded from googleSheets. output = temporary files for each artefact and conglomerate artefacts, to check if necessary.
 Splitted by xslt stored in project-documentatation/Stylesheets/mdt_inscriptions/mdtArtefact_splitting.xsl temporary= two files containing artefact or conglomerate artefacts used to render the html display.
 Made with xslt stored in project-documentatation/Stylesheets/mdt_inscriptions/mdtArtefact_start.xsl